DaymudeLab/assembly-theory-JOSS/paper.md

 `assembly-theory` is not a single algorithmic implementation of assembly index calculations; rather, it is a framework and source of ground truth within which a diversity of algorithmic approaches can be validated and compared.
 We purposely designed `assembly-theory` with a modular algorithm interface and data structures that can be easily extended to handle new algorithmic developments introduced as AT matures.

+**TODO**: Devansh, add a short (at most 5 sentence) explanation of the top-down approach with its subgraph enumeration and pathway search phases.
+Have your description dovetail into the following introduction of the various bounds.

 Currently, `assembly-theory` implements several top-down, branch-and-bound ("`bb`") algorithm variants in which a molecule is recursively fragmented and the MA of smaller fragments are used to determine the MA of their parents [@Marshall2021-identifyingmolecules; @Jirasek2024-investigatingquantifying; @Seet2024-rapidcomputation].
 We briefly summarize these algorithms below, but emphasize that `assembly-theory` is not limited to this top-down, recursive approach.